• Skip to main content

 • In a large cast iron skillet over medium heat.
 Heat the oil and butter.
 Add the onions, carrots, and celery.
 Stir occasion and cook until softened, about 4 to 5 minutes.

 • Gradually add the chicken broth and heavy cream.
 Stir frequently until mixture begins to thicken.
 Remove from the heat and add the frozen vegetables.
 Season with black pepper.
-Add the chopped rosemary.
+Add the chopped rosemary and parsley.
 (Add more chicken stock if needed)

 Assembling Chicken Pot Pie